 You do have a choice whether to accept a COVID vaccine religious exemption or not, but you must comply with very specific federal laws.
 Regardless of whether you chose to require your employees to get vaccinated against COVID or are complying with government or corporate mandates, the Equal Employment Opportunity Commission (EEOC) is watching.
 The Agency requires you to make reasonable accommodations for viable exemption requests – including religion.

 Knowing exactly how to respond to an employee’s COVID vaccine religious exemption request is confusing and complicated.
 The good news is that there’s help available…

-Here are just a few of the questions that you’ll get answers to during this upcoming 60-minute online training that will help you compliantly respond to employee COVID vaccine religious exemption requests:
+Here are just a few of the questions that you’ll get answers to during this 60-minute online training that will help you compliantly respond to employee COVID vaccine religious exemption requests: